argoproj/argo-cd/docs/user-guide/commands/argocd_admin_proj_generate-spec.md

   -d, --dest stringArray                        Permitted destination server and namespace (e.g. https://192.168.99.100:8443,default)
-  -f, --file string                             Filename or URL to Kubernetes manifests for the project -h, --help                                    help for generate-spec
+  -f, --file string                             Filename or URL to Kubernetes manifests for the project -h, --help                                    help for generate-spec -i, --inline                                  If set then generated resource is written back to the file specified in --file flag
       --orphaned-resources                      Enables orphaned resources monitoring
       --orphaned-resources-warn                 Specifies if applications should have a warning condition when orphaned resources detected
   -o, --output string                           Output format.
 One of: json|yaml (default "yaml")